Gyasi Zardes lifts US over Qatar 1-0, into Gold Cup final

 Qatar had a chance to go ahead in the 61st minute but Hassan Al-Haydos sent a penalty kick over the crossbar following a foul by James Sands.
 Al-Haydos took a stutter step and tried to fool goalkeeper Matt Turner with a panenka, a soft shot down the middle.

-Christian Pulisic, Weston McKennie, Tyler Adams, Zack Steffem, Josh Sargent and other U.S. regulars missed the Gold Cup for vacation followed by preseason with their European clubs.
+Christian Pulisic, Weston McKennie, Tyler Adams, Zack Steffem, Josh Sargent and other U.S. regulars missed the Gold Cup for vacation followed by preseasons with their European clubs.

-U.S. coach Gregg Berhalter made a rare decision to start the same lineup in consecutive games.
+U.S. coach Gregg Berhalter started the same same lineup in consecutive games for the first two games since the 2019 Gold Cup semfinal and final.

 The match was played at Q2 Stadium, which opened last month and will host the Americans’ World Cup qualifier against Jamaica on Oct.
 7.